abudaan/vega-multi-view/README.md

 });
 ```

-Note that promises are poly-filled so `then` and `catch` are supported in older browsers as well.
+The module has a poly-fill for Promise so `then` and `catch` are supported in older browsers as well.
+The module is hosted on [rawgit](https://rawgit.com/) which is a CDN that caches files from Github and serves them with the correct MIME type.
+Note that rawgit does not guarantee 100% uptime.
+If your application requires 100% uptime you can download the javascript and css file (see below) and host it from another server.

 ### CSS